-- 1. to promote good employee/employer relations at Chichester District Council - 2. to enable dialogue on issues facing the authority with significant staffing implications (in addition to the formal channels of dialogue with the recognised trade unions) - 3. to fulfil the council's statutory obligations for workforce consultation - to consider issues placed before it by any committee created as a statutory safety committee for the purposes of the Safety Committee Regulations 1977, the Health and Safety at Work Act etc. 1974 and the Safety Representatives and Safety Regulations 1977
+1. to promote good employee/employer relations at Chichester District Council

-Any issue relating to an individual (e.g. discipline, promotion or efficiency) shall be outside the scope of the Panel's terms of reference
+- 2. to enable dialogue on issues facing the authority with significant staffing implications (in addition to the formal channels of dialogue with the recognised trade unions) - 3. to fulfil the council's statutory obligations for workforce consultation consider issues placed before it by any committee created as a statutory safety committee for the purposes of the Safety Committee Regulations 1977, the Health and Safety at Work Act etc. 1974 and the Safety Representatives and Safety Regulations 1977 - 4.
+Any issue relating to an individual (e.g. discipline, promotion or efficiency) shall be outside the scope of the Panel's terms of reference the Cabinet Member with responsibility for risk and governance.
+Three members of the Corporate Governance and Audit Committee

-6. Strategic Risk Group
+Strategic Risk Group

-Membership: Three members of the Cabinet appointed by the Leader
+Membership: Three members of the Cabinet appointed by the Leader to include